CDL-Quantum/CohortProject_2021/Week1_Trapped_Ions/README.md

 ## Solutions

-All solution in Julia can be found in [this notebook](./solution_julia.ipynb).
-We've also created an analogous [notebook](./solutions_python.ipynb) in python in for those who are more familiar the language.
+All solution in Julia can be found in this [Julia notebook](./solution_julia.ipynb).
+We've also created an analogous [Python notebook](./solutions_python.ipynb)  using Google's quantum computing language- Cirq, for those who are more familiar with python.
 If you're interested in the full instructions for the tasks we completed, check out the [pdf](./instructions.pdf).

 ### Task 1: Plot the probability of each bit string for various circuit widths and depths